chadrwalters/consolidate-markdown/README.md

 This is the most crucial part and will heavily depend on your source data format.

 * **File Handling**: Implement logic to read and parse your source files.
-Consider using streaming parsers (like `ijson` used in ChatGPT processor) if dealing with potentially large files.
+Consider using streaming parsers (like `ijson`) if dealing with potentially large files.
 * **Data Extraction**: Extract the relevant information you want to convert to markdown.
 * **Markdown Formatting**: Transform the extracted data into markdown.
 Use standard markdown syntax and consider how to represent different data elements (text, lists, code blocks, etc.).
 * **Attachment Handling (if applicable)**: